anuza22/Web-Dev_Project/README.md

 # Kitap.Al

 Kitap.Al is an online platform designed to enhance the book purchasing and reading experience for users.
-With features such as book ratings, categorization, recommendations, notifications, and user reviews, Book Fest aims to provide a comprehensive solution for book enthusiasts.
+With features such as book ratings, categorization, recommendations, notifications, and user reviews, Kitap.Al aims to provide a comprehensive solution for book enthusiasts.

 ## How it Works